nathanhosselton/DadKit/README.md

 firstly {
     Bungie.searchForClan(named: "Meow Pew Pew")
 }.then { clan in
-    Bungie.getClanMembers(in: clan)
+    Bungie.getMembers(in: clan)
 }.done { members in
-    //display the members in a table view or w/e }.catch { error in
+    //e.g. display the members in a list
+}.catch { error in
     //handle or display any error that may occur throughout the chain }